 The mission of the Woods Hole Open Access Server, WHOAS is to capture, store, preserve, and redistribute the intellectual output of the Woods Hole scientific community in digital form.
 WHOAS, an institutional repository (IR), is managed by the MBLWHOI Library as a service to the Woods Hole scientific community.
 Go to WHOAS

 WHOAS is supported by the MBLWHOI Library.
 The IR is administered by a Repository Manager.
-In-house technical support is provided by a Senior Automation Services Officer and the Systems Librarian.
+In-house technical support is provided by the Data Librarian and the Systems Librarian.

 The software platform of WHOAS is DSpace, an open source system developed jointly by MIT Libraries and Hewlett-Packard (HP).
 The Library contracts with an outside vendor for DSpace upgrades and customization.
 Learn more about DSpace.

 All Items in WHOAS are protected by original copyright, with all rights reserved, unless otherwise indicated.
 WHOAS also supports the use of the Creative Commons licenses for original content.
 Learn more about managing copyright to your work.

 Scholarly or research oriented work produced, submitted, or sponsored by the Woods Hole scientific community; work that is complete and ready for "publication", articles, books, and book chapters that have already been published, theses/dissertations, conference and workshop presentations, data sets, images, etc., in a variety of formats, assuming the author has or can acquire the appropriate copyright permissions.